axibase/atsd/sql/README.md

 A partition is a subset of all rows within the result set, grouped by an entity and/or series tags.
 Each row in the result set may belong to only one partition.

-For example, a result set partitioned by entity and ordered by time would have the following row numbers:
+For example, a result set partitioned by entity and ordered by time has the following row numbers:

 ```ls
 |--------------|----------------------|-------| ROW_NUMBER